-With IR35 reforms being applied to private sector organisations after April 2020, here we look at ways clients/engagers can prepare their businesses in advance of the implementation date.
+With IR35 reforms being applied to private sector organisations from 6th April 2021, here we look at ways clients/engagers can prepare their businesses in advance of the implementation date.

 To prevent apparent non-compliance with the existing IR35 legislation, the ‘off-payroll’ IR35 rules were applied to all public sector organisations in April 2017.
 As a result, clients are now responsible for determining the IR35 status of contractors, and deducting income taxes (where appropriate) from those caught by the rules.

-Thanks to IR35 advisory, Qdos, for providing the following steps to help clients prepare in advance.
+And they are manageable, explains IR35 status advisory, Qdos, who provided the following steps to help clients prepare in advance.

 Avoid relying solely on CEST

 Much has been made of CEST – HMRC’s controversial IR35 tool – and there are a number of reasons we advise engagers not to rely solely on the technology when determining a contractor’s status.

 In addition to the fact the tool assumes that Mutuality of Obligation (MoO) exists in all engagements, the technology cannot provide an answer in every case.
 After a thorough examination, it was also found the tool delivered the accurate answer in less than half of the cases that were passed through it.

 The lack of information the tool requires to provide an answer, compared to an in-depth IR35 contract review, for example, means relying on it will actually expose an engager to more risk.

 In addition to this, recent Qdos research also shows that only 23% of contractors will work with a client or through an agency that uses CEST to determine IR35 status.

 Engagers should bear in mind that the use of CEST is not mandatory, and independent assessments – which will provide a far more substantive audit trail – are allowed.
 Find out more about CEST (and its flaws) here.